cerndb/dist-keras/README.md

 ## Introduction

 Distributed Keras is a framework built on top of Apache Spark and Keras.
-We designed the framework in such a way that a developercould implement a new distributed optimizer with easy, and thus enabling a person to focus on research.
-Several distributed methods are supported, such as the training of **ensemble models**, and **data parallel** models.
+We designed the framework in such a way that a developer could implement a new distributed optimizer with eas, and thus enabling a person to focus on research.
+Several distributed methods are supported, such as, but not restricted to the training of **ensemble models**, and **data parallel** models.

 ## Algorithms